 STALEMATE continues in the ongoing dispute over proposals to carry out much-needed repairs to Warrington’s rusting swing bridges over the Manchester Ship Canal.

-When approaches for an update more than two years after the works were promised another war of words has again erupted between Peel Ports – who own the infrastructure and are responsible for the upkeep of the bridges – and Warrington Borough Council.
+When approached for an update more than two years after the works were promised another war of words has again erupted between Peel Ports – who own the infrastructure and are responsible for the upkeep of the bridges – and Warrington Borough Council.

 The swing bridges span the Manchester Ship Canal at Chester Road, Walton, Knutsford Road, Latchford and London Road, Stockton Heath.